 10. Larch Macro Language Tutorial¶

 Larch provides both a Python programming library and Python-like programming or macro language (which we’ll call Larch macro language here) for processing of scientific data.
-You can use either of these to interact with the X-ray analysis functions described throughout this document.
-If you already know Python or are interested in learning and using Python, we definitely encourage to use the Python interface.
+You can use either of these to interact with the X-ray analysis functions described throughout this document, but we strongly encourage to use the Python interface.

 This chapter describes the Larch language and using it for data processing.
 An important goal of Larch is to make writing and modifying data analysis scripts as simple as possible.
 Although aimed at the novice programmer, this tutorial does make a few assumptions about the readers experience with scientific programming.
 For example, the reader is expected to have a technical background and some familiarity with using scientific data analysis programs.
 Some understanding of the concepts of how scientific data is stored on computers and of the basics of programming will greatly help the reader.